Monolit2000/AI-Chat-Back/README.md

 ## Overview

 Audio Processing Service is a robust and scalable application for handling audio processing tasks.
 It supports functionalities such as chat-based audio transcription, text-based chat response generation, and seamless integration with cloud services for storage and retrieval.
-This service leverages modern frameworks, including .NET, Docker, and Azure Blob Storage, to provide efficient and modular solutions.
+This service leverages modern frameworks, including .NET, Docker, and Azure Blob Storage, to provide efficient solutions.

 ## Key Features